-Tutoring Information for Faculty and Staff
+CLASS Information for Faculty and Staff

 Looking for ways to encourage your students to utilize peer tutoring?

-Faculty are encouraged to include a brief summary of available tutoring services in their course syllabi to provide students with information about utilizing tutoring services.
+Faculty are encouraged to include a brief summary of available tutoring services in their course syllabi to provide students with information about utilizing CLASS services.
 Faculty should copy the appropriate summary provided by the Center for Learning and Student Success directly into their course syllabi to ensure they are using the most updated and accurate information.

 Do you have a student that you’d like to recommend as a tutor?
 Tutor hiring for each academic year takes place during the prior spring semester on an as-needed basis.
 If you would like to recommend a student for a tutoring position, please complete the official tutor recommendation form.

-Note that a faculty recommendation does not guarantee that a student will be hired, but is a critical factor in the selection process.
+A faculty recommendation does not guarantee that a student will be hired, but is a critical factor in the selection process.
 Students recommended by faculty are invited to apply for available positions during the application period each spring along with other applicants.
 All applicants hired for tutoring positions are required to obtain a faculty recommendation for each course they wish to tutor for, must have completed each course with a grade of B or higher, and are required to formally apply and interview for the position.